bmroh965/infrastructure/README.md

 1. Install Terraform, by downloading the package for your operating system [here](https://www.terraform.io/downloads.html).
 Alternatively, you can run Terraform in [Docker](https://hub.docker.com/r/hashicorp/terraform).

-1. Request access to this repository.
+1. In the `#devops` Slack channel, ask for the following:
+- Access to this repository (provide your Github username)

-1. Request access to our sandbox development AWS account.
+- Access to our sandbox development AWS account (provide your email address)

-1. Request a MongoDB Atlas API key that whitelists your IP address (ask in the `#devops`) channel
+- MongoDB Atlas API key (provide your IP address to be whitelisted)

 ## Contributing